 “I would look forward to doing the same at Belvedere Golf Club.”

-Belvedere, which stretches to 6,906 yards, isn’t long by modern standards, but the challenge lies in the short game shot values around the dynamic green complexes, which features subtle undulations, ridges and slopes that fall off to chipping areas.
+Belvedere, which stretches to 6,906 yards, isn’t long by modern standards, but the challenge lies in the short game shot values around the dynamic green complexes, which feature subtle undulations, ridges, and slopes that fall off to chipping areas.